Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 [insert gif of card which changes size at breakpoints that shows both]

 Only by combining both scalability and responsiveness in our design, can we create a high-quality website.
-When working with our design system, ask yourself, should this portion be scalable or responsive?
+When working with the DS, ask yourself, should this portion be scalable or responsive?
 If this portion is scalable, does it still work in mobile?
 Do I need a media query to develop for different viewports?

 ### PropType as Documentation